 In the fall of 2017, Jeff formed the Folk/Roots trio Hook & Nail with friends Mike Davis and Lindsay Arnold.
 Their 9-track debut album, Ghosts of Taylorton, was recorded at Jeff’s home studio, and released on September 28, 2018.
 The album earned them a tie for the #4 Saskatchewan Album of the Year in 2018 and a 2020 Canadian Folk Music Award nomination for New/Emerging Artist of the Year.
 Three singles from the album (Adeline, Two Tons, Ride) have been featured on CBC as well as coast-to-coast on college/campus radio.
 Hook & Nail performed for a national televised audience as part of the 2020 Kinsmen TeleMiracle and provided an unreleased track for a 2019 SaskTel TV/digital ad campaign.

 Since the release of The Seasons in 2006, Jeff has been compiling ideas for the music that would ultimately form his next full length release.
-The yet untitled album, scheduled for release in the Spring of 2021, is an eclectic mix of countrified-folk/rock songs that explores themes of aliens, family, loss, winter whimsy, dragons, storms and the wisdom gained as one grows older.
+His new album, Back to the Moon, scheduled for release in September 2021, is an eclectic mix of countrified-folk/rock songs that explores themes of aliens, family, loss, winter whimsy, dragons, summer prairie storms and the wisdom gained as one grows older.
 His songwriting style has matured to reflect the influence that folk music has had and embraces its storytelling nature.
-The leadoff single, Just Another Winter offers a look into the lighter side of Canadian Winters and some of the things we do to get us through the season some folks love to hate.
+The first single, Just Another Winter offers a look into the lighter side of Canadian Winters and some of the things we do to get us through the season some folks love to hate.
 Just Another Winter also features longtime friend and bandmate Mike Davis of Hook & Nail/Last Birds on dobro.
-Cabin in the Woods reminisces about Jeff’s parents’ summer cottage and the memories shared there, while Two Kids Dressed as Dragons tells the fantastic story of The Dragons and the 7-Horned Monster, based loosely on events that took place at the Winnipeg Folk Festival.
-Back to the Moon, again featuring Davis on slide guitar, ponders if we’re truly alone in the universe - and perhaps by choice.
+Cabin in the Woods, available July 30, 2021, reminisces about Jeff’s parents’ summer cabin and the fond memories shared there, while Two Kids Dressed as Dragons tells the fantastic story of The Dragons and the 7-Horned Monster, based loosely on events that took place at the Winnipeg Folk Festival.
+The album title track, Back to the Moon, again featuring Davis on slide guitar, ponders if we’re truly alone in the universe - and perhaps by choice.
 The Only Thing laments the loss of a wife and mother in childbirth and Professor of Intuition cleverly ventures into the world of the sixth sense.

-When Jeff isn’t doing music-related things, he relaxes with his three indoor cats, tends to his outdoor strays that reside in Hotel Catifornia, and enjoys growing hot peppers and various fruits from his backyard that combine to make a hot jam with a slow, sweet burn.
+When Jeff isn’t doing music-related things, he relaxes with his three indoor cats, tends to his outdoor strays that wander in and out of Hotel Catifornia, and enjoys growing hot peppers and combines them with various fruits which grow in his backyard to make a hot jam with a slow, sweet burn.